AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

 As described in :ref:`How to Write Loop Invariants`, this is because variable ``X`` is modified in the loop, hence |GNATprove| knows nothing about it unless it is stated in a loop invariant.
-If we add such a loop invariant that describes precisely the value of ``X`` in each iteration of the loop:
+If we add such a loop invariant, as suggested by the possible explanation in the message issued by |GNATprove|, that describes precisely the value of ``X`` in each iteration of the loop:

 .. literalinclude:: examples/increment_loop_inv.adb